promise/readme/README.md

 🗣 Commented on #111 in countr/countr
 🗣 Commented on #175 in countr/countr
 📝 Created review (approved) on PR #35 in biaw/test-area
-✨ Pushed 1 commit to promise/promise
-✨ Pushed 2 commits to promise/promise
-✨ Pushed 1 commit to promise/promise
 ```

 ## Repositories I maintain